How to understand that Jesus is God,

 4. WHY JESUS HAD TO BE ‘GOD INCARNATE’

 And now to get to the ‘nitty gritty’.
 Why do the vast majority of Christian denominations insist that Jesus WAS the incarnation of God?
 The answer lies in what God has done for us through Jesus.
 He just could NOT have achieved it without the relationship between God and Jesus as written in the Bible, i.e. God was present on Earth in the form of a human being!
 It was through the ‘person’ of Jesus that God firstly demonstrated his absolute love for us, and secondly gave us the way to enter into an ideal relationship with him.
-A relationship without end, I must add!
+A relationship WITHOUT END, I must add!

 Now, as I see it, two major issues underpinned God’s decision to create a ‘new covenant‘ (contract) for his existing and future followers.
 Clearly God had long known they would come to pass.